Jena documentation overview

 - Javadoc - JavaDoc generated from the Jena source

 - Text Search - enhanced indexes using Lucene or Solr for more efficient searching of text literals in Jena models and datasets.

 - Spatial Search - enhanced indexes using Lucene or Solr for spatial searches

 - How-To's - various topic-specific how-to documents

-- Security - a Security (Permissions) wrapper around Jena RDF implementation
+- Permissions - a permissions wrapper around Jena RDF implementation

 - JDBC - a SPARQL over JDBC driver framework

 - SQL DB - constructing persistent Jena models using SQL databases as the storage layer